 Black Rot and Frog Eye Leaf Spot

 Black rot and Frog Eye leaf spot refer to the same disease at different points in the disease cycle.
-The disease, caused by Botryosphaeria obtuse, first manifests as brown spots on the ends of the fruit.
+The disease, caused by Botryosphaeria obtuse, first manifests as a small brown spot on the ends of the fruit.
 The spots enlarge in concentric circles and eventually turn black, rotting the fruit.
 Leaves may become covered with small brown spots or holes.
 Later, the disease spreads to the tree limbs, causing cankers which can eventually kill the tree.

 To combat this disease, prune out all infected tree materials and burn or discard immediately.
 Trees infected with fire blight disease may become weakened making them more susceptible to Black Rot.
 Spray the trees with Captan or sulfur while the disease is in the early stages.